 We process images 60,000 times faster than text, so leading your email with strong images is vital.
 Use photos strategically to drive the eye down toward your content and call-to-action.

 Remember to include images of people, too.
 Our brains are wired to connect with other people, especially their eyes.
 We gauge their expressions.
-Whether you go the stock photo route or hire a professional photographer, a photo of a happy person will ignite a happy view of your brand.
+A photo of a happy person will ignite a happy view of your brand.

 Mistake 2: Unclear Call to Action